Mount Riverview

 Mount Riverview is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Mount Riverview's dwelling structures, as per the latest Census, comprised 99.4% houses and 0.7% other dwellings, contrasting Sydney metro's 55.9% houses and 44.1% other dwellings.
+Mount Riverview's dwelling structure, as per the latest Census, comprised 99.4% houses and 0.7% other dwellings.
+This compares to Sydney metro's 55.9% houses and 44.1% other dwellings.
 Home ownership in Mount Riverview stood at 42.0%, with mortgaged dwellings at 46.2% and rented ones at 11.8%.
-The median monthly mortgage repayment was $2,383, below Sydney metro's $2,427, while the median weekly rent was $450, compared to Sydney metro's $470.
-Nationally, Mount Riverview's mortgage repayments were higher at $2,383 versus Australia's average of $1,863, and rents were substantially above the national figure of $375.
+The median monthly mortgage repayment was $2,383, below Sydney metro's average of $2,427.
+Median weekly rent in Mount Riverview was $450, compared to Sydney metro's $470.
+Nationally, Mount Riverview's mortgage repayments were significantly higher than the Australian average of $1,863, and rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing